 A co-signer lessens the lender’s risk — if you fail to repay your loan, your co-signer will be responsible.

 That said, this can be a big favor to ask.
 Co-signers are putting their necks on the line for you, and if you screw up, you could damage their finances (and potentially your relationship).

 Lastly, remember that not all dealers are created equal.
 Some are more accommodating than others, so if one denies you, move on to the next.
-Today, you can even buy a used car completely online.

 Instead of using a co-signer or accepting outrageous interest rates, you’re often better off taking the time to build your credit score.